 Conflict Theory vs Consensus Theory

-Consensus theory is the main competing theory to conflict theory.
+Consensus theory is the main competing theory to conflict theory (see: conflict theory vs consensus theory).
 According to this theory, societies can reach an equilibrium whereby groups can cooperate and live peacefully alongside one another.

 The theory does not hold that society is fundamentally fair and equal.
 However, it does posit that social change needs to take place through incremental institutional change rather than conflict (as opposed to the structural-functionalist perspective of social change).